Duty Now for the Future: Production and recording

 Duty Now for the Future was produced by Ken Scott.
 Like Brian Eno, who had produced Q: Are We Not Men?
 A: We Are Devo!, Scott had also worked with David Bowie, most notably on The Rise and Fall of Ziggy Stardust and the Spiders from Mars (1972) and Aladdin Sane (1973).
 According to Scott, Devo were "quite professional in the studio" and he "loved every minute" of the sessions.

 Recording for the album began in September 1978, a month after the release of their first album.
 Scott discussed his role in the recordings and how Devo came to choose him for the album: "I know they chose me because of the Bowie records I did, but I don't know if it was a direct recommendation from Mr. Jones.
 Devo always wanted to learn.
 That's why they worked with each producer only once."

 Duty Now for the Future found the band bringing synthesizers more into the forefront than before.
 Additionally, guitar sounds were often manipulated; in a 1979 interview with BAM magazine, Gerald Casale stated, "A guitar can only do what a guitar does.
 It's like only one tiny piece of a synthesizer.
 On this album, we did much more with the guitars, too.
 Sometimes you don't know that they're guitars."
+The band's cover of Johnny Rivers' "Secret Agent Man" features a rare lead vocal from Bob Mothersbaugh.
 According to Scott, to record the solo for "Secret Agent Man", they "overloaded mic amps and fed the signal through headphones which were taped to the mic."

 Several band members voiced dissatisfaction with the sound of the album in retrospect.
 Gerald Casale has stated that "Scott wanted something processed.
 We wanted something aggressive."
 Bob Mothersbaugh felt that Scott did not understand the band's "ideas and vision."
 Mark Mothersbaugh recalled that, at the time, he thought Scott had erred in recording the album one instrument at a time to a click track—to emphasize the band's tight, robotic qualities—rather than recapturing their live sound.
 Mothersbaugh ultimately felt that the results were not as satisfying as playing the material on the following tour.
 However, Casale later stated that Mothersbaugh, who loved synthesizers, had already wanted to move the band away from guitars.

 The band were excluded from the final mixing process, with Casale later stating that they "barely knew how bland it sounded", and that, for the most part, Scott did not take their suggestions.